waggle-sensor/file-forager/ecr-meta/ecr-science-description.md

     }
 )
 ```
+NOTE: When `--timestamp` is set to `mtime`, the file times in Beehive will be backdated to original modified time.

 ## 📢 Contact

 Questions or contributions?
 Reach out to the Waggle or CROCUS community or open a GitHub issue.